isomerpages/govtech-corp/media/technews/_posts/2020-03-21-post-9 geeky myth busting facts you need to know about TraceTogether.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="9 geeky myth-busting facts you need to know about TraceTogether" src="/images/technews/tt-myth.jpg">
 </div>
-<p><a href="https://www.tracetogether.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">TraceTogether</a>&nbsp;is a mobile
-app that supports Singapore’s efforts to mitigate the spread of COVID-19 through community-driven contact tracing.
+<p>TraceTogether&nbsp;is a mobile app that supports Singapore’s efforts to
+mitigate the spread of COVID-19 through community-driven contact tracing.
 Through the exchange of short-distance Bluetooth signals between mobile phones with the installed app, each phone can detect other participating TraceTogether phones that are in close proximity.</p>
 <p>Here’s a handy list of nine geeky facts you need to know about TraceTogether.</p>
 <h3>Myth #1 — The government uses the TraceTogether app to track or spy on citizens' whereabouts.</h3>
 <p>No, the TraceTogether app does not collect any location data, and there